 We at the Julian Benson Foundation are passionate and dedicated about making this vision a reality.
 We believe that CF sufferers and their families deserve the best of medical care and complimentary therapeutic treatments possible.
 Ireland’s first dedicated Wellness Respite Retreat for Cystic Fibrosis patients and their families will deliver this much needed service.

 We are currently working with healthcare specialists in CF units to create a referral system for our services.
-We anticipate our accommodation facility will be ready before the end of 2019.
+Our new 10 bedroom en-suite facility in Dublin 4 is scheduled to open in 2020.

-Our respite facility is a longer term goal, which we hope to have running before the end of 2020.
+Our respite facility is a longer term goal, which we are currently fundraising for.